The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-epic-of-alexander-ultimate-guide.md

 ## Building Mana with AoE

-During Inception, there is a period of 8 GCDs where you can safely build up mana on the invulnerable True Heart, meaning that you can gain 56 mana by Dualcasting Veraero II and Verthunder II.
+During Inception, there is a period of eight GCDs where you can safely build up mana on the invulnerable True Heart, meaning that you can gain 56 mana by Dualcasting Veraero II and Verthunder II.
 Make sure you are standing far enough away that the Tetrashatters do not kill you before you start attempting to cast, as you will be out of range until the Tetrashatters resolve.
 With the standard marker set, it is safe to stand a step or two outside of the A/C marker, on the side closest to the wall.

 ## Post-Inception